 Why Are Good Habits Important?

-A habit, as you probably know, is an action or activity you do without many thought processes required.
+A good daily habit, as you probably know, is an action or activity you do without many thought processes required.
 It’s a second nature you rely on to simplify your day so your brain doesn’t have to make so many decisions.
 Instead of having to reason about what’s the right thing to do in each situation, your brain simply already knows the way, since you have been doing those things for a while.

 Good habits are important to live a successful and less stressed life.
 Habits can help you make better and more powerful choices, since you don’t have to reason and think about every little thing until you develop cognitive fatigue.
 At that point, your brain will jump at the first possible choice just to get things done.